 Following our too frequent mess-ups in life, forgiveness is so refreshing!
-John Reid examines forgiveness, highlighting how necessary it is for us to forgive others.
+We must forgive others if we are to be forgiven.

 Can a Christian commit a sin, and still be a Christian?
-Or would this be "the unpardonable sin"?
+Or would this be 'the unpardonable sin'?
 Or would it prove he never was a Christian?
-Thousands worry, because they do not understand what IS the sin that shall never be forgiven.